adoostparast/CellR/README.md

 'Proportion' is the cellular proportion of each cell type in each sample where each row is a sample and each column denotes a cell-type.

 * **Cell type.**
-Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.
+'Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.

 Note that the syntax of both matrices in the function 'Expression_estimate' is exactly as the matrices shown above.